TKPoseidon/Troubleshooting-Guide/README.md

  for Blockchain Masternode Coins to show a awesome manual at Discord for the Community.
  (to fix different issues that can be possible by a Blockchain)

- - The Guide is not finished uploaded
+ - The Guide is at moments NOT finished uploaded
- - soon all documents will be online

  greetings TKPoseidon